aiida-vasp/aiida-vasp/doc/source/tutorials/bulk_modulus_2.rst

 Writing bulk modulus workchain
 ==============================

-This section again presents an example to calculate bulk modulus of wurtzite AlN by writing a workchain.
-We migrate what we did in the :ref:`last section <bulk_modulus>`.
+This section again presents an example to calculate bulk modulus of rutile-type SnO2 by writing a workchain.
+We migrate what we did in the :ref:`last section <bulk_modulus>` to a WorkChain.

-At https://github.com/atztogo/aiida-vasp-bm, the WorkChain (``aiida_vasp_bm/workchains/bulkmodulus.py``) and the launch script (``aiida_vasp_bm/example/submit.py``) shown below are obtained.
+At https://github.com/atztogo/aiida-vasp-bm, the WorkChain (``aiida_vasp_bm/workchains/bulkmodulus.py``) and the launch script (``aiida_vasp_bm/example/submit_SnO2.py``) shown below are obtained.

 Workflow